sizhongbin/sizhongbin.github.io/OrnaNote/hidden/class.md

 - Melee Class

-[^1]: Melee Class: ATTACK is based on Att and has 5% crit chance.
+[^1]: Melee Class: ATTACK is based on Att.
+Has 5% base crit chance.

-[^2]: Magic Class: ATTACK is based on Mag and has 1% crit chance.
+[^2]: Magic Class: ATTACK is based on Mag.
+Has 1% base crit chance.

 ---